ipfs-inactive/developer-meetings/sessions/Dapp-SDK-for-IPFS.md

 **Activity:** Discussion

 **Goal(s):**
-- Discuss the Dapp sdk for ipfs
+- Discuss the Dapp sdk for ipfs,we'll supplement and improve the docment ASAP.

 **Duration:** 45 mins